ENCCS/julia-for-hpda/content/data-science.rst

 These lessons provide comprehensive tutorials on various topics in Julia.
 By following these lessons, you will gain a deeper understanding of how to use Julia for high-performance data analysis.

+Clustering notebook:
+Classification notebook:

 Deep learning
 ^^^^^^^^^^^^^
+`Deep learning <https://en.wikipedia.org/wiki/Deep_learning>`_ is a subset of ML which is essentially a neural network with three or more layers.
+These neural networks attempt to simulate the behavior of the human brain—albeit far from matching its ability—allowing it to “learn” from large amounts of data.
+Deep learning drives many AI applications and services that improve automation, performing analytical and physical tasks without human intervention⁸
+Deep-learning architectures such as deep neural networks, deep belief networks, deep reinforcement learning, recurrent neural networks, convolutional neural networks and transformers have been applied to fields including computer vision, speech recognition, natural language processing, machine translation, bioinformatics, drug design, medical image analysis, climate science, material inspection and board game programs.

 `Flux.jl <https://fluxml.ai/>`_ comes "batteries-included" with many useful tools built in, but also enables the user to write own Julia code for DL components.